 Jane Newman Content Strategist (Lab Boston)

 Jane is a digital content strategist.
 Her content strategy work has been primarily focused in healthcare and biomedical sciences.
 She built the medical taxonomy that underpins massgeneral.org and led content development within the Department of Medicine’s 30 Divisions.
-While Mass General she also edited two editions of the Cecil Textbook of Medicine and used Cecil as the pilot to develop the system that now runs manuscript submissions for all of Elsevier’s medical titles.
+While at Mass General she also edited two editions of the Cecil Textbook of Medicine and used Cecil as the pilot to develop the system that now runs manuscript submissions for all of Elsevier’s medical titles.
 At MedStar Health, she was involved in digital strategy and built websites and applications for both patients and physicians.
 She has also consulted for IDEO, Kaiser Permanente, Scripps Health, UCSF, OHSU, Healthline and a number of digital health startups.
 She holds a master’s degree in science journalism from New York University.

 Sara Romanoski Presidential Management Fellow (Lab DC)